chrischoy/knn_cuda/README.md

 For each vector in the query_points, the function returns the distance from the query and the K-NNs and the 1-based indices of the K nearest neighbors.
 Both `distances` and `indices` have the same dimensions and the first dimension has size `K` and the size the second dimension is equal to the number of vectors in the query_points.

+## extracted_features = knn.extract_feature(activations, coordinates)

+Extract features from the activation maps using bilinear interpolation.
+The `activations` is a 4D (N, C, H, W) tensor from which we extract features.
+N is the number of feature maps; C is the number of channels; H and W are height and width respectively.
+The `coordinates` is a 3D (N, M, 2) tensor which contains the coordinates which we use to extract features.
+N is the number of feature maps; M is the number of coordinates; The last 2 is for x and y coordinate.

 # Warning